3 months pregnant: symptoms and baby development

 Nausea

-Although morning sickness will have calmed down a lot, you may still be experiencing a bit of nausea at three months.
-The good news is that it should calm down by month four of pregnancy.
+Although morning sickness will have calmed down, you may still experience a bit of nausea but this should calm down by month four of pregnancy.

-If the sickness seems to be continuing and you're beginning to feel quite dizzy and you're unable to keep any fluids down for 24 hours, you should contact your doctor or midwife.
-There are a number of remedies you can use to ease your morning sickness.
-From ginger to Acupressure bracelets, there are many morning sickness remedies that may help.
+If the sickness seems to be continuing and you're beginning to feel quite dizzy or unable to keep any fluids down for 24 hours, you should contact your doctor or midwife.
+From ginger to Acupressure bracelets, there are many morning sicknessremedies that could be worth trying to see if they can help.

 Changes in your breasts